 What you will study

-This module provides an in-depth study of the Latin language, and of Roman culture and literature, focusing on the Augustan period (mid-first century BCE to early first century CE) and the works of authors such as Livy, Virgil, Ovid and Horace.
-Approximately half of your study time will be spent reading this literature in translation, and studying its historical and cultural contexts.
-The rest of your time will be devoted to studying Latin so that you can start to appreciate these texts in their original language.
+This module provides an in-depth study of the Latin language and of Roman culture and literature, focusing on the Augustan period (mid-first century BCE to early first century CE) and the works of authors such as Livy, Virgil, Ovid and Horace.
+Approximately half of your study time will be spent reading Latin literature in translation and studying its historical and cultural contexts.
+The rest of your time will be devoted to studying the Latin language so that you can start to appreciate these texts in their original language.

-The module assumes no prior knowledge of Latin and will start from beginner’s level.
+The module assumes no prior knowledge of Latin – or any language other than English – and starts from beginner’s level.
 You'll begin to read Latin texts and learn the principles of Latin grammar using teaching materials which have been written especially for adult distance learners.
 From the outset, you will read short pieces of Latin adapted from Livy’s History of Rome.
 These texts will introduce you to some of the most fascinating and famous episodes of early Roman myth and history, from the story of Romulus and Remus to the war with Hannibal.
 Supported by careful explanations of the grammar and vocabulary, they will gradually increase in complexity.

 You will also be set a variety of exercises and quizzes which will allow you to develop and test your understanding of Latin grammar and syntax.
-Some will be part of your print materials, while others will be accessed through our suite of online language learning tools which include interactive grammar quizzes, vocabulary testers and a ‘Story Explorer’.
-The module provides you with resources that cover all the key principles of Latin grammar, so that by the end of the module you should be able to read fairly complex texts.
+Some will be part of your print materials, while others will be accessed through our suite of online language learning tools, which include interactive grammar quizzes, vocabulary testers and a ‘Story Explorer’.
+The module provides you with resources that cover all the key principles of Latin grammar so that by the end of the module, you should be able to read fairly complex texts.
+Learning Latin is challenging, but it is also immensely rewarding and will equip you with the skills you need to begin to experience these ancient texts first-hand.

-Alongside the language you will explore further aspects of Augustan literature and culture in depth.
-In each study week you’ll read (in translation) extracts of Augustan literature to develop your skills in close reading and interpreting poetry and prose, as well as deepening your understanding of the historical and cultural contexts of the literature.
+Alongside the language, you will explore further aspects of Augustan literature and culture in depth.
+In each study week, you’ll read (in translation) extracts of Augustan literature to develop your skills in close reading and interpreting poetry and prose, as well as deepening your understanding of the historical and cultural contexts of the literature.
 The thematic focus of this literary and cultural study is on Roman identity and exemplarity.
-Taking a cue from the stories from Livy that you'll be translating, the module explores the ways in which Livy and his contemporary Augustan authors were preoccupied by the question of what it meant to be Roman.
-Augustan authors regularly used stories of Rome’s origins and early history to exemplify, and question, ideal models of Roman behaviour.
-This was partly in service to the new Augustan regime, which replaced the centuries-old Republican government with an emperor as sole ruler, and partly in reaction against it.
+Taking a cue from the stories from Livy that you'll be translating, the module explores the ways in which Livy and his contemporary Augustan authors were preoccupied with the question of what it meant to be Roman.
+Augustan authors made use of stories about Rome’s origins to grapple with enormous questions about their place in the world: How did Rome come to be?
+What does it mean to be Roman?
+And how should Romans behave?
+There were political motivations behind these questions, too, with some authors writing in service of the new Augustan regime (which replaced the centuries-old Republican government with an emperor as a sole ruler) and others reacting strongly against it.

-Throughout the module you’ll also be encouraged to make connections between this literature and your study of the language.
+Throughout the module, you’ll also be encouraged to make connections between this literature and your study of the language.
 You’ll be carefully guided to look at bits of ‘real Latin’ from an early stage in the module, showing what can be gained from an awareness of the original language.
-At the same time, you’ll have the opportunity to reflect on the different challenges and opportunities faced by modern translators of Latin, and to think about the role that the Latin language continues to play in the modern world.
+At the same time, you’ll have the opportunity to reflect on the different challenges and opportunities faced by modern translators of Latin and to think about the role that the Latin language – often wrongly presumed to be dead or defunct – continues to play in the modern world.

 You will learn